BehrozKarim/Event-Scheduling-Platform/README.md

 ## How To Setup On Linux
 Make sure you have python3 and Django installed.
+Also install virtualenv using `python3 -m pip install --user virtualenv` if you don't have it already.

 1. Clone This Project `git clone https://github.com/BehrozKarim/Event-Scheduling-Platform.git`
 2. Go to Project Directory `cd Event-Scheduling-Platform/event_scheduling_platform`